-According to research performed by FIPE (2011) during the festive period (May to July) - when forró is at its peak - the tourist flow increases considerably because of the festival in which forró predominates - Saint John.
+According to research performed by Institute of Economic Research Foundation [FIPE] (2011) during the festive period (May to July) - when forró is at its peak - the tourist flow increases considerably because of the festival in which forró predominates - Saint John.
 In 2014, for example, the June events were responsible for motivating travel for 14.4% of domestic tourists to Bahia, suggesting the importance of these celebrations for the state's domestic tourism (FIPE, 2015).
 In addition to attracting visitors from other states, the cultural strength of the June celebrations expands regional domestic tourism.

-Forró is a party, musical genre and popular Brazilian dance, originating from the northeast, and in a considerable part of the collective imaginary, originates in the English expression "For All", which referred to the dances in the 20th century that were open to the public.
-According to Câmara Cascudo (as quoted in Alfonsi, 2007), the word "forro" comes from shortening the word "forrobodó" - which means: a popular and lively party, confusion and disorder - which was how the popular dances in Pernambuco since the end of the 19th century (Rebelo, 2008) were known.
+Forró is a party, musical genre and popular Brazilian dance, stemming from the northeast, and a considerable part of the collective imaginary.
+It originates from the English expression "For All", which referred to the dances in the 20th century that were open to the public.
+According to Câmara Cascudo (as quoted in Alfonsi, 2007), the word "forró" comes from shortening the word "forrobodó" - which means: a popular and lively party, confusion and disorder - which was how the popular dances in Pernambuco since the end of the 19th century (Rebelo, 2008) were known.